University:

 The academic structure below lists a small sample of subject areas available.
 You will have access to introductory, intermediate and advanced courses in a wide range of courses in the fields of engineering, social sciences, business, the sciences, and much more.
 See below for information how to access the University of Sydney catalog for a full list of courses.

 Prior to departure, you will select your preferred courses.
-You will be enrolled into courses based on their availability.
+CEA CAPA has secured a select number of spots for courses in the Psychology, Environmental Science, and Design Thinking programs, and you will be enrolled into those courses based on their availability.
 It is in your best interest to have multiple alternative courses approved by your home university prior to your departure due to course availabilities.
 Please consult with your academic advisor at your home university on credit pre-approval guidelines.

 Courses